 2. Due at end of the second semester: Students will design a research proposal (which potentially could contribute to their dissertation), laying out aims and objectives of the project, and including an annotated bibliography (2,500 words in total).

 On completion of this course, the student will be able to:

-- Command of a range of key methodological and theoretical approaches to the study of the various subjects under Classics;
+- Demonstrate in class discussion and assessed coursework a detailed and critical command of a range of key methodological and theoretical approaches to the study of the various subjects under Classics;

-- Analyse and reflect critically upon relevant scholarship in Classics, primary source materials concerning the ancient world, and conceptual discussions about approaches to the subject;
+- Demonstrate in assessed coursework an ability to analyse and reflect critically upon relevant scholarship in Classics, primary source materials concerning the ancient world, and conceptual discussions about approaches to the subject;

-- Understand and apply specialised research or professional skills, techniques and practices considered in the course, including bibliographical skills, the use of database, how to present scholarship, and how to make use of digital resources;
+- Demonstrate in class discussion and assessed coursework, an ability to understand and apply specialised research or professional skills, techniques and practices considered in the course, including bibliographical skills, the use of database, how to present scholarship, and how to make use of digital resources;

-- Develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course;
+- Demonstrate the ability to develop and sustain original scholarly arguments in oral and written form in class and in their dissertation proposal by independently formulating appropriate questions and utilising relevant evidence considered in the course;

-- Demonstrate originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.
+- Demonstrate in class discussion and assessed coursework originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.